Multiple email providers

 - For each new provider you define, you can also specify one or more application tags the provider should be picked for.
 If you don’t specify any application tags, this provider will be available for all outgoing emails under any application.

-- You can also limit the availability of the email provider to certain email domains (such as “gmail.com”, “yahoo.com” etc.) by specifying domain in “Email Address Patterns” field.
+- You can also limit the availability of the email provider to certain email domains (such as “gmail.com”, “yahoo.com” etc.) by specifying the domain in the “Email Address Patterns” field.
 This can also be a full email address for filtering.
 If you do not specify any email patterns here, this provider will be available for any email address.

 - Now, click “Save” to create and activate the new provider.
 The new provider will be appended to the existing providers list.